-The Committee of Management anticipate that a surplus will be generated in the year to 31 March 2020.
+The Committee of Management anticipate that a surplus will be generated in the year to 31 March 2024.
 The Co-operative has healthy cash and net current asset position and thus the Committee of Management are satisfied that there are sufficient resources in place to continue operating for the foreseeable future.
-Thus the Committee of Management continue to adopt the going concern basis of accounting in preparing the annual financial statements.
+Thus, the Committee of Management continue to adopt the going concern basis of accounting in preparing the annual financial statements notwithstanding ongoing economic challenges.